-The directional movement index (or DMI) was developed by J. Welles Wilder in order to determine the overall direction of a given asset’s prices.
-DMI is composed of two lines, one representing positive direction (+DI) and one representing a negative direction (-DI).
+The Directional Movement Index (or DMI) was developed by J. Welles Wilder in order to determine the overall direction of an asset’s price.

 This technical indicator helps traders assess the trend direction by comparing prior highs and lows

 - A positive directional movement line (+DI)